dominicstop/react-native-ios-context-menu/README.md

 ### `ContextMenuView` Example 19

-**Summary**: An example showing a context menu that has a loading indicator using deferred menu elements.
+**Summary**: Dynamic Menu — An example showing a context menu that has a loading indicator using deferred menu elements.

 <br>